CARE Moments

 Return through the first three months

 The highest-risk window for attrition.
-She is managing new childcare arrangements, sleep deprivation, identity shift, and performance pressure simultaneously.
+She is managing new childcare, sleep deprivation, identity shift, and performance pressure simultaneously.
 91.8% of mothers experience discrimination at this stage.
 Small, visible acts of support now have outsized impact.

 Phase 06